geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 It's so essential in C++ that writing `T t;` for a user defined `T` will not give us an uninitialized instance of `T` but a default constructed one.

-The extand of what _default constructed_ means semantically will vary from type to type but at least it implies that the instance will not contain random nonsense.
+The extent of what _default constructed_ means semantically will vary from type to type but at least it implies that the instance will not consist of utter random nonsense.
 A default constructed `std::shared_ptr` will not be safe to dereference but at least it contains a null pointer, which is much better than a random address.
 If you are writing a numerical optimization library, the default constructed instance of your `Optimizer` type